 As a matter of urgency get them into the shade, then call us for advice!
 It is best to cool them down, but slowly – if you pour cold water or ice onto them, they can go into shock or even cardiac arrest.
 Ideally, offer them water to drink (a little at a time), and if possible get airflow over their body (a breeze or fan).

 Then get them to us as soon as you can.

 It depends on how severe it is – we will work to gradually reduce their temperature, and help to treat the dehydration and shock.
 However, in many cases there will be permanent brain or organ damage; sadly, most studies put the mortality rate at about 50%.

 Prevention is the key!
 On a hot day…

-?
-Keep at-risk dogs, especially short-nosed breeds, indoors out of the heat in the day
+- Keep at-risk dogs, especially short-nosed breeds, indoors out of the heat during the day

-?
-NEVER leave a dog in a car, even in shade as temperatures can rise to dangerous levels within minutes.
+- NEVER leave a dog in a car, even in the shade as temperatures can rise to dangerous levels within minutes

 - Exercise your dog in the early morning or late evening, when it’s cooler